zmercedes/RubeGoldbergVR/README.md

 # About this Project
 This project took about 3-4 weeks worth of work to complete.
 I really enjoyed learning SteamVR and hooking up various functions to the controllers.
 I found a couple of things very challenging while creating this project; among these were figuring out how to best organize the code I was writing, and implementing the specific teleportation aim mechanic I desired.
-I developed and tested this environment using the HTC Vive.
+I developed and tested this environment using the HTC Vive on Unity version 2017.1.3, SteamVR version 1.2.3.